h3rb/ZeroTypes/README.md

 * LinkedList
 * String : ListItem
 * Strings : LinkedList

+Include "Randoms.h" which implements a variety of different approaches, some original, some borrowed:

 * RandomSet : ListItem
 * RandomSets : LinkedList
 * Random : LinkedList